 There Will be Good Times and Tough Times

 There are many things that are great about being a dad.
 Your kids will marvel at your knowledge, your strength, your skills, and your wisdom.
 They will make you feel young again and remind you what it means to laugh, imagine and play.

 However, there will also be challenges.
+There are advantages and disadvantages of (especially a big) family.
 Children can be expensive and you will need to earn a decent income to give them what they need.
 There will be times when they won’t appreciate what you do for them.
 There will be moments where you have to sacrifice your friendships and relationships for them.
 You may even struggle to see yourself changing in the process.
 In times like these, remember why you wanted to be a father.
 Remember the good times – they will return.

 During especially challenging times, find help.
 Join a support group and find advice from resources you trust.
 This is a great time to sit down with your own father and ask him how he got through the tough times.
 Or choose one of 100+ hobbies for dads.

 Fatherhood is the ultimate blessing, at least that’s how I see it.
 And if you happened to become a father accidentally, just think about the quote:

 “Things turn out best for the people who make the best of the way things turn out” – John Wooden, former UCLA basketball coach

 Use fatherhood as an opportunity to grow: letting your child grow and letting yourself grow, too.
 We’re all on the path of continuous improvement instead of being perfect.